-Toray Group is working hard to reduce CO2 emissions in transport.
+Toray Group is working hard to reduce $CO_2$ emissions in transport.
 These initiatives include reducing transport distances, shifting modes of transport to those which have less environmental impact such as sea and rail (modal shift), and raising transportation efficiency.

-In fiscal 2022, at Toray Group (only specified consigners 4 in Japan), CO2 emissions from distribution activities 5 were 27,300 tons, down 3,100 tons (10.3%) from the previous fiscal year, due primarily to a decrease in transport volume.
+In fiscal 2023, at Toray Group (only specified consigners $^2$ in Japan), CO2 emissions from distribution activities were 25,400 tons, down 2,400 tons (8.7%) from the previous fiscal year, due primarily to a decrease in transport volume.

-Due to an increase in net sales, which is the denominator, at Toray Industries and other group companies, CO_2 emissions intensity6 decreased significantly for Toray Group.
-With the fiscal 2014 level (set at 100) as the base, the change in the Group's CO_2 emissions intensity was 77.0 in fiscal 2022, representing a decrease of 15.3% from the previous fiscal year (fiscal 2021).
+Due to an increase in net sales, which is the denominator, at Toray Industries and other group companies, $CO_2$ emissions intensity decreased for Toray Group.
+With the fiscal 2014 level (set at 100) as the base, the change in the Group's $CO_2$ emissions intensity was 70.6 in fiscal 2023, representing a decrease of 11.5% from the previous fiscal year (fiscal 2022).

-In fiscal 2022, Toray Industries' CO2 emissions from distribution activities totaled 24,000 tons, down 226 tons from the previous fiscal year.
-This was primarily due to efforts for full-load transport, increased loading rates and reductions in inefficient transport.
-In addition, transport volume fell for resin and film products in particular, resulting in an emissions decrease of 2,800 tons (10.3%) from the previous year.
+In fiscal 2023, Toray Industries' $CO_2$ emissions from distribution activities totaled 21,900 tons, down 114 tons from the previous fiscal year.
+This was primarily due to efforts for full-load transport, increased loading rates and modal shift achievement.
+In addition, transport volume fell for resin and film products in particular, resulting in an emissions decrease of 2,100 tons (8.9%) from the previous year.

-Toray Industries' CO_2 emissions intensity from distribution activities decreased by 17.4% year on year (from fiscal 2021) because, CO_2 emissions decreased, while net sales, the base unit denominator, increased.
-Over the past five years, however, CO_2 emissions intensity decreased an average of 3.5% per year.
-As a result, Toray Industries is reliably meeting its legal mandate to reduce CO_2 emissions intensity by an average of at least 1% every year.
-Toray Group will continue to seek CO_2 emissions reductions by pursuing environmentally responsible distribution.
+Toray Industries' $CO_2$ emissions intensity from distribution activities decreased by 13.6% year on year (from fiscal 2022) because, $CO_2$ emissions decreased, while net sales, the base unit denominator, increased.
+Over the past five years, however, $CO_2$ emissions intensity decreased an average of 6.2% per year.
+As a result, Toray Industries is reliably meeting its legal mandate to reduce $CO_2$ emissions intensity by an average of at least 1% every year.
+Toray Group will continue to seek $CO_2$ emissions reductions by pursuing environmentally responsible distribution.

-- 4 Toray Industries, Inc. and Toray Advanced Film Co., Ltd., which have annual cargo transport totaling 30 million ton-kilometers or more, are "specified consigners" under Japanese law. - 5 CO2 emissions from distribution activities refers to "CO2 emissions related to the transportation of cargo entrusted to freight carriers" stipulated in the Act on Rationalizing Energy Use (Revised Energy Conservation Act) - 6 CO2 emissions from distribution activities ÷ the following transport-related indexes
+- 2 Toray Industries, Inc. and Toray Advanced Film Co., Ltd., which have annual cargo transport totaling 30 million ton-kilometers or more, are "specified consigners" under Japanese law. - 3 CO2 emissions from distribution activities refers to "CO2 emissions related to the transportation of cargo entrusted to freight carriers" stipulated in the Act on Rationalizing Energy Use (Revised Energy Conservation Act) - 4 $\mbox{CO}2$ emissions from distribution activities $\div$ the following transport-related indexes